 I am the vine.
 You are the branches.

 In Judea, a vineyard was the symbol of a type of national identity.
 Often, in the Old Testament, Israel is pictured as the vine or the vineyard of God.
 In the eyes of its people, Israel was the true vine whose roots ran all the way back to Abraham, Isaac and Jacob.
 Jesus, a Jew, likened himself to a vine.
 As branches of that vine, his disciples draw their strength from him.
-We are given our identity from him and need to cultivate a relationship with him.
-That is not simply for our own benefit.
-Bearing fruit means to offer a gift in unity and love.
-It is about carrying forward the mission of Jesus, the implementing of God’s reign.
-We are to bear fruit because we are united to the life of Christ vitalizing us.
-Our fruit is the whole influence and witness of our lives.
+We are given our identity from him and are connected to him.
+This relationship with him is not simply for our own benefit but also for others.
+Bearing fruit means to offer a gift from oneself in unity and love.
+It is about carrying forward the mission of Jesus.
+We bear fruit when we are united to the life of Christ which vitalizes us.
+Our fruit is the influence and witness of our lives for a better world.

 May we live out the mission of Jesus.

 What can I make of this analogy in terms of my daily life?
 Reflect on those in public or private life who loudly proclaim their Christian beliefs and yet reflect ideas far from the teachings of Jesus.
 What does it mean to be in God’s vineyard?

 I am the vine, you are the branches.

 Whoever remains in me and I in him will bear much fruit,

 will be thrown out like a branch and wither.